 A tool has been developed to assist in determining the testing requirements for any changes made to systems or contracts.
 This matrix is a dynamic guide, which may be changed by Texas SET, to assist with Retail Testing requirements; all testing requirements shall be verified with the Flight Administrator.
 (See Appendix E for the current version)

-3.2 In-Flight Texas Retail Market Testing
+3.2 Texas Retail Market Flight Testing

-There are a defined number of test flights adopted by Texas SET and approved each year by the Retail Market Subcommittee, as directed by the PUCT.
-Test flights approved by Texas SET, RMS and Technical Advisory Committee (TAC) and are posted on the Texas Retail Testing Website.
+There are a defined number of test flights adopted by Texas SET and approved each year by the Retail Market Subcommittee (RMS), as directed by the PUCT.
+Test flights are posted on the Texas Retail Testing Website.

 3.2.1 New TX SET/ANSI X12 EDI Version Releases

-All market participants, including ERCOT, shall complete required certification Texas Retail Market testing as defined by Texas SET when a new TX SET/ANSI X12 EDI Version Release is approved by the Market.
+All market participants, including ERCOT, shall complete required certification through Texas Retail Market testing as defined by Texas SET when a new TX SET/ANSI X12 EDI Version Release is approved by the Market.
 On occasion, a Version Release will not consist of any system or transaction changes to the Market or its participants.
-In that instance, Texas SET and RMS may determine that an additional test flight for a particular release is not necessary.
-In that event, all parties would not be required to test that specific release
+In that instance, Texas SET and RMS may determine that additional testing is not necessary.

 3.2.2 Contingency EDI Providers